ELNARMOTON79/ELNARMOTON79/README.md

 ## 💬 Ask me about:

-You can ask me about anything related to C, C#, Pthon, Java, PHP, MongoDB, PostgreSQL, MySQL.
+You can ask me about anything related to C, C#, Python, Java, PHP, MongoDB, PostgreSQL, MySQL.

 ## 📫 How to reach me: